Reichswehr: Seeckt and the events of 1924–1932

-The 1925 Locarno Treaties ruled out any forcible change in Germany’s western borders, and in 1926 Germany joined the League of Nations.
-While war continued to be seen in the Reichswehr as a means to achieve political goals, government policy under the Locarno Treaties and the Dawes Plan, which resolved the issue of German reparations payments to the victorious powers, was oriented more toward maintaining peace and international understanding.
-Seeckt and his officers were opposed to joining the League of Nations and saw their existence threatened by the pacifism of Germany’s left.
+The 1925 Locarno Treaties ruled out any forcible change in Germany's western borders, and in 1926 Germany joined the League of Nations.
+While war continued to be seen in the Reichswehr as a means to achieve political goals, government policy under the Locarno Treaties and the Dawes Plan, which for the short term resolved the issue of German reparations payments to the victorious powers, was oriented more toward maintaining peace and international understanding.
+Seeckt and his officers were opposed to joining the League of Nations and saw their existence threatened by the pacifism of Germany's left.

-After the election of Paul von Hindenburg as Reich President in 1925, his status as victor in the 1914 Battle of Tannenberg made him a figure with whom Reichswehr soldiers identified.
-Seeckt was forced to resign on 9 October 1926 because he had invited the son of the former emperor Wilhelm II to attend army maneuvers in the uniform of the old imperial First Foot Guards without first seeking government approval.
-It created a storm when the republican press publicized the transgression.
-Reichswehr Minister Otto Geßler told President von Hindenburg that Seeckt had to resign or he would himself resign.
-He was supported by the cabinet, so Hindenburg asked for and received Seeckt's resignation.
+After the election of Paul von Hindenburg as Reich president in 1925, his status as victor in the 1914 Battle of Tannenberg made him a figure with whom Reichswehr soldiers identified.
+In October 1926, without seeking government approval, Seeckt invited the son of former emperor Wilhelm II to attend army manoeuvres in the uniform of the old Imperial 1st Foot Guards.
+It created a storm when the republican press publicised the transgression.
+Gessler told Hindenburg that Seeckt had to resign or he would do so himself.
+He was supported by the cabinet, so Hindenburg asked for and received Seeckt's resignation on 9 October.

-Seeckt was succeeded by Wilhelm Heye, although it was primarily Kurt von Schleicher who gained additional power.
+Seeckt was succeeded by General Wilhelm Heye, although it was primarily General Kurt von Schleicher who gained additional power.
 Under his leadership, the Reichswehr intervened in politics more often in order to achieve its goals, with the result that the Republic and the Reichswehr moved closer together.

 In February 1927 the Military Inter-Allied Commission of Control, which until then had supervised disarmament, withdrew from Germany.

-The 1928 decision to build the pocket battleship Deutschland, which was in compliance with the provisions of the Treaty of Versailles and was a matter of prestige, caused problems for the Social Democrat Reich Chancellor Hermann Müller because his party had campaigned against the ship, but his cabinet members voted for it in order to save the coalition government.
+The decision to build the pocket battleship Deutschland in 1928, which was in compliance with the provisions of the Treaty of Versailles and seen as a matter of prestige, caused problems for the Social Democrat Reich Chancellor Hermann Müller because his party had campaigned against the ship, but his cabinet members voted for it in order to save the coalition government.
 For the Reichswehr leadership, the vote was a landmark political decision.
-The 1929 budget included the first installment for the Deutschland’s sister ship, the Admiral Scheer.
+The 1929 budget included the first instalment for the Deutschland's sister ship, the Admiral Scheer.

 The rapprochement between the Republic and the Reichswehr brought the greatest gains to the Reichswehr.
-It achieved an increase in the defense budget, and criticism of the increase was seen as an attack on the Reichswehr and thus on the state.
+It achieved an increase in the defence budget, and criticism of the increase was seen as an attack on the Reichswehr and thus on the state.